LIU Brooklyn: Athletics

 Prior to the 2019–2020 school year, the Long Island University system unified its athletic programs and now all LIU athletic teams are referred to as the LIU Sharks and compete as a unified LIU athletic program.

 Prior to 2019, LIU Brooklyn was the only unit of the LIU system to compete in Division I athletics and had 18 varsity teams.
 The school mascot was the Blackbirds.

 In 1935–1936, the men's basketball team won all 25 of its games and was considered the top team in the country.
 With basketball becoming an Olympic sport, it seemed certain that the five starting players for the United States basketball team in the 1936 Summer Olympics in Berlin would be the five starters at LIU.
 However, because of the brutal anti-Jewish government in Germany, the team held a secret ballot and voted to not participate.

 The men's basketball team won the National Invitation Tournament (NIT) in 1939 and 1941 under the guidance of Coach Clair Bee.
-However, in 1951, the Blackbirds basketball players were involved in the CCNY Point Shaving Scandal that resulted in five players receiving a suspended sentence and one player a one-year prison sentence.
+However, in 1951, the Blackbirds basketball players were involved in what's referred to as the CCNY point-shaving scandal that resulted in five players receiving a suspended sentence, one player receiving a one-year prison sentence, and two former players receiving multi-year prison sentences for taking part in the scheme as fixers for the gamblers.
 The basketball team was suspended for six years from 1951 to 1957.
 Games were played at the Brooklyn Paramount Theater until recently.

 In 1997, the Blackbirds were seeded 13th in the East Region of the NCAA men's basketball tournament.
 They lost in the first round to Villanova, 101–91.
 In 2011, LIU Brooklyn won both the Northeast Conference regular-season and tournament championship, winning 13 in a row at the end of the season.
 The Blackbirds were seeded 15th in the East Region of the 2011 NCAA Men's Division I Basketball Tournament losing in the first round to second-seeded University of North Carolina.